 Which of the following traits best describe <insert your brand name>?
 (Select all that apply)

-Once you’ve gathered answers based on industry brand attributes, positive and negative brand attributes, and asked about specific traits you think your brand has, you’ll start to see a picture emerge.
+Once you’ve gathered answers based on industry brand attributes as well as positive and negative brand attributes and asked about specific traits you think your brand has, you’ll start to see a picture emerge.

-Consumers will identify overall category attributes, make brand associations, identify what they personally look for, and give answers based how they view your brand’s image.
-From this comparison, you’ll be able to identify the gaps between what people look for and the attributes that people see in your brand – and use the answers to understand your overall brand equity, and how loyal customers are to your brand.
+Consumers will identify overall category attributes, make brand associations, identify what they personally look for and give answers based how they view your brand’s image.
+From this comparison, you’ll be able to identify the gaps between what people look for and the attributes that people see in your brand – and use the answers to understand how loyal customers are to your brand.